 - Meals provided to an employee at work, such as if they’re working late

-- Meals while traveling overnight on business
+- Meals while traveling on business

 - Treating a few employees to a meal (Note – if it’s at least half of all employees, it’s 100% deductible!)

-- Food for a board meeting
+- Food for an in-office meeting

 - Office snacks

-What Meals and Entertainment expenses are NOT Deductible?
+What Expenses are NOT Deductible?

 - Entertaining a client or customer, whether or not business is discussed